GodBleak/ServerZ/readme.md

 # ServerZ

-ServerZ is a DayZ server made for running in containerized environments.
+ServerZ is a DayZ server wrapper made for running DayZ in containerized environments.
 It's highly configurable through the use of environment variables.

 ## Features
 - Automatic server installation and update.